garganshul108/first-person-perspective/README.md

 ## :video_game: Game Controls

 Controls are pretty simple
-- Arrow keys for movement along the facing directions
+- Arrow keys for movement along and orthogonal to the facing direction
 - 'A' to turn left
 - 'D' to turn right
+- Use map to keep track of the position

 ## :beginner: Beginning till the End